jd28/rollnw/issues/modern-runtime-sockets.md

 - `nw::render::ModelSocket` is the common socket record.
 It stores a stable source/runtime node index, local transform, bind transform, and name.
 - `nw::render::nwn::ModelInstance` builds `sockets_` once after load by scanning
-  source nodes and keeping named NWN dummy nodes.
+  source nodes and keeping named NWN dummy nodes plus NWN mesh-backed hand anchor aliases lowered into socket rows.
 Lookup by name returns a socket index for setup/debug paths; runtime users should carry that index.
+- glTF has no strict socket/marker mapping yet.
+Modern glTF assets should not be assumed to use NWN dummy-node or bone names until a separate authoring contract defines how nodes, bones, and extras map into `ModelSocket` rows.
 - NWN sidecar transform anchors resolve destination/source socket indices in `set_transform_anchor`; per-frame root transform evaluation uses those indices before falling back to legacy name lookup.